-The parent-teacher conference (or as Webster calls it, a family conference — more on that in a minute) is an excellent starting place to practice the habit of listening.
+The parent-teacher conference (or as Webster calls it, a family conference) is an excellent starting place to practice the habit of listening.

-At any parent meeting, Webster encourages teachers and school leaders to try allowing the parent to speak first.
-Giving opportunities for families to share their goals, beliefs, concerns, and questions about their child’s education sets the tone from the start that parental engagement is as crucial as student engagement in school.
+At any parent meeting, Webster encourages teachers and school leaders to elevate family voices by allowing the parent to speak first.
+Giving opportunities for families to share their goals, beliefs, concerns, and questions about their child’s education sets the tone from the start that parental engagement is as crucial as student engagement.

 The habit of listening is especially important early in the school year, when teachers may not have a lot of information about a student.
-Centering families as partners in this conversation opens the doors for future exchanges to be as productive.
+Centering families as partners in this conversation opens the doors for future exchanges to be as productive and fosters mutual respect.
 Steward recommends building in extra time to these meetings to ensure staff are not rushing between them.
 Even just 5 minutes can make all the difference!

 No matter where or when educators converse with families, it is possible that some conversations become especially challenging.
 When families or educators feel upset or frustrated, it can make conversations more challenging and less collaborative.
 However, Webster reminds educators to turn to active listening and other restorative justice practices to both de-escalate a tough conversation and leverage them as opportunities to deepen trust with families.